 The World Bank Group is one of the world's largest sources of funding and knowledge for developing countries.
-Its five institutions share a commitment to reducing poverty and increasing shared prosperity: The International Development (IBRD), The International Development Association (IDA), The International Finance Corporation (IFC), The Multilateral Investment Guarantee Agency (MIGA), and The Multilateral Investment Guarantee Agency (MIGA), and The Multilateral Investment Guarantee Agency (MIGA), and The International Centre for Settlement of Investment Disputes (ICSID).
-With 189 member countries and offices in over 130 locations, these institutions work together to provide financing, policy advice, technical assistance, political risk insurance, and settlement of disputes to private enterprises, enabling countries to achieve sustainable development."
+Its five institutions share a commitment to reducing poverty and increasing shared prosperity: The International Bank for Reconstruction and Development (IBRD), The International Development Association (IDA), The International Finance Corporation (IFC), The International Finance Corporation (IFC), The International Centre for Settlement of Investment Disputes (ICSID).
+With 189 member countries and offices in over 130 locations, these institutions work together to provide financing, policy advice, technical assistance, political risk insurance, and settlement of disputes to private enterprises, enabling countries to achieve sustainable development.